ox-it/OxfordIDN_htmlwidgets/README.md

 Currently all commits are made against the gh-pages branch, there will therefore be incomplete templates and links to know where.
 This will be resolved in the near future.

-# Interactive Chart with htmlwidgets
+# Interactive Data Visualisations with htmlwidgets

 The interactive web is built on JavaScript, from interactive bar charts to the interactive maps provided by Google, Bing and other services.
 There is a relatively simple way to build these interactive charts directly from R and to host these online via RPubs, GitHub Pages or to include such interactive data visualisations within a Shiny app - htmlwidgets.